rkchamp25/IITB-Assignment-Jul-Dec2020-Batch2/log.md

 1. Training the models some more on the public test dataset provided.
 Because it seems that the models have memorized and that is not good.
 Especially the modified model so retraining may be required.
+2. Preparing the assignment report and side by side learning about how to deploy the model